escape double quotes in a variable when using echo|set /p=

 "he said...

-outputs the line like above correctly while echo|set /p=
+echo outputs the line like above correctly while echo|set /p= output nothing.

-Is it possible to escape double quotes in a variable when using echo|set /p=
+Is it possible to escape double quotes in a variable when using echo|set /p=.

 windows batch-file echo double-quotes